-This article describes how to connect Tableau to Gainsight data and build a report on Gainsight Data in Tableau.
+This article explains how admins can connect Tableau to Gainsight data and build reports on Gainsight Data in Tableau.

 Integrate Gainsight Data to Tableau

 - Open your Tableau Desktop account or Tableau Public edition.

 - Navigate to Connect > To a Server.